SwiftERM Hyper-personalisation for ecommerce email marketing

 2. Conduct qualitative research.
 How do your “power users” use your site?
 How do new users?
 Personalisation can bridge the gap there.

 3. Conduct quantitative research.
-What part of your funnel are dropping out most often?
+What part of your funnel is dropping out most often?
 Start there.

 4. Choose your segments and conduct additional research to understand their motivations, intentions, anxieties, habits, etc.